bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 The virtue of this program is that it is almost syntactically identical to the mathematical definition.
 However it is inefficient from the standpoint of computing time.

+The time complexity of this solution is O(2<sup>n</sup>).
 The major source of the inefficiency is not because of recursion.
 The reason is that many values are recomputed many times.
 For example, f(n-2) is computed twice, f(n-3) is computed three times and f(n-4) is computed five times.

 <blockquote class="note">
   <strong>DYNAMIC PROGRAMMING</strong>